bensutherland/overlappingReads/README.md

 Job files are specific to Katak at IBIS, but with some minor editing can be adapted for other servers

 ##1.
 Remove Adapters
-At this stage, we will not trim based on quality, as even the low quality bases are going to be used (intelligently) by the merging program.
-Using -p flag will ensure that the output files are equal (i.e. if a read is removed from one library it will also be removed from the paired library).
+At this stage, we do not trim based on quality, as the base call quality is used by the merging program to decide when to merge the two reads.
+Using paired end mode (via the -p flag) will ensure that the output files are equal (i.e. if a read is removed from one library it will also be removed from the paired library).

+##2.
+Merge Reads
+Edit 01_scripts/02_flash_merge.sh by providing the full path to the FLASH program.
+Output will be in `04_binned_pairs`, and will be either the 'extendedFrags.fastq.gz' or the forward/reverse reads.
+**note, currently this requires a temp folder within 04_binned_pairs entitled 03_adapter_removed/ but this will be fixed soon